 - You can operate one program at a time in a compact PLC.

-- In the case of PLC, we can not use software and parts of one PLC manufacture in another PLC manufacture.
+- In the case of PLC, we can not use software and parts of one PLC manufacturer in another PLC manufacturer.

 - When power restores, PLC automatically starts.
 It can damage the system.
 To avoid the damage, you can program the output to go to the fail-safe mode.

-If you want to mention any point related to the advantages and disadvantages of PLC, feel free to share by writing in the comment.
+If you have any queries or points to add related to the pros and cons of PLC, feel free to write a comment.